Skip to main content

 Wastewater Service

-Trophy Club Municipal Utility District No. 1’s wastewater treatment plant was initially constructed by the MUD Master District.
-In the early 2000’s, it was expanded to be large enough to handle all of Trophy Club as well as Solana’s sewage requirements, at full build-out of both.
+Trophy Club Municipal Utility District No. 1’s wastewater treatment plant is large enough to handle all of Trophy Club as well as Solana’s sewage requirements, at full build-out of both.

 In early 2021, the wastewater treatment plant incorporated the use of Membrane Bioreactor (MBR) technology for water treatment.
 MBR membranes have microscopic pores that efficiently remove contaminants as water passes through them.
 This produces water with low levels of impurities and provides a high level of disinfection without using high levels of chemicals.